Frequently asked questions about the Climate Council.

 Who are the Climate Councillors?

 The Climate Council is headed up by former Australian of the Year, Professor Tim Flannery.
 Our Climate Councillors are some of Australia’s leading climate scientists, energy, health and policy experts.
 Read more about our team and councillors here.

 Where does your funding come from?

-Thousands of Australians have become Founding Friends of the Council, together raising more that $1 million.
+In 2013, thousands of Australians chipped in to become Founding Friends of the Climate Council, together raising more that $1 million.
 As far as we know, it is the biggest crowd-funding campaign in Australia’s history.
-This extraordinary generosity has put the Council back in business.
-The Council is completely independent and relies on donations from the public.
-We hope that members of the community will continue to support the Council on a monthly basis to power our ongoing work.
-You can do so here: http://climatecouncil.org.au/donate/
+We are completely independent and rely on donations from the public and philanthropy.
+Can you become a part of the community that powers our critical work?

 Yes.
 The Climate Council was endorsed as a Deductible Gift Recipient from 17th August 2015.
 Donations made as gifts over $2 to the Climate Council of Australia Fund after this date are tax deductible in Australia.

 I already contribute a regular donation.
 How do I update my information?